 Click on the title of the plan to open it.
 Next, click "Add New Maintenance Task"

-Add a name of the service, and select the service interval.
-Follow your internal SOPs for configuring advanced recall or past due grace periods:
+Add a name of the select the service interval.
+Follow your internal SOPs for configuring advanced recall or past due grace periods.
+You can schedule Service Interval Specific Weekday/month/, maintenance tasks can be triggered following a event on a previous task.
+For instance, if your equipment failed a calibration, you set up a repair for that

 Use the Instructions tab to indicate procedural information or notes, or to initiate automated order generation.

-Note: Auto-generation features are enabled during implementation by Qualer personnel.
-If you are interested in enabling auto-generation features, please reach out to Qualer Customer Support
+Note: Auto-generation features are enabled during implementation by personnel.
+If you are interested in enabling auto-generation features, please reach out to Customer Support

-Note: a service level must also be selected in the Service Provider tab in order for autogenerate to be turned on.
+Note: a service level must also be selected in the Service Provider tab autogenerate to be turned on.

 Note: a new autogenerate order will only occur if it's the first time an order is being autogenerated for an asset on that plan OR if the previous order for the asset on that plan is in the Completed stage.

-Note: a next service date must be set for the asset on the plan in order for the first order to autogenerate.
+Note: a next service date must be set for the asset on the plan the first order to autogenerate.
 The date is in the Maintenance tab of the asset.

-Use the Service Provider tab to indicate which vendor will be completing this Task and with which Service Level.
+Use the Service Provider tab to indicate which vendor will be completing this Task and with which Service Level associate different price list.
 You can assign tasks to internal teams or external providers.

 Use 'Subcontractor' to indicate which vendor the service is being outsourced to, with the associated service level.